 Joe Terry is Co-Chair of Williams & Connolly’s First Amendment practice group.
-He focuses his practice on complex, high-stakes civil and criminal litigation.
+He focuses his practice on complex, high-stakes litigation and has extensive experience representing media companies.
 Joe was selected for inclusion in the 2013 through 2019 editions of Washington, D.C.
 Super Lawyers and was recognized as a “Future Star” by Benchmark Litigation for both 2010 and 2011.

-Joe has represented clients in federal and state trial courts throughout the country and before the U.S. Courts of Appeals for the 4th Circuit, 5th Circuit, 9th Circuit, and District of Columbia Circuit, and the U.S. Supreme Court.
+Joe has represented clients in federal and state trial courts throughout the country and before the U.S. Courts of Appeals for the 2nd Circuit, 4th Circuit, 5th Circuit, 9th Circuit, the District of Columbia Circuit, and the U.S. Supreme Court.

 Joe is a founding member of the Board of Directors of the Washington Urban Debate League, a not-for-profit dedicated to supporting interscholastic debate in Washington, D.C.-area public schools.